Railroad Safety Specialist - Track

 This vacancy may be used to fill similar positions within 90 days for this location.Read more

 You will be evaluated for this job based on how well you meet the qualifications above.

 DESCRIBING YOUR EXPERIENCE: PLEASE BE CLEAR AND SPECIFIC.
 WE WILL NOT MAKE ASSUMPTIONS REGARDING YOUR EXPERIENCE.
 If your resume/ application does not support your questionnaire answers, we will not allow credit for your response(s).
 Your resume must contain sufficiently detailed information upon which to make a qualification determination.
 Please ensure that your resume contains specific information such as position titles, beginning and ending dates of employment for each position, average number of hours worked per week, and if the position is/was in the Federal government, you should provide the position series and grade level.

-If you meet the qualification requirements, your application will be scored based upon your responses to the vacancy questions.
+If you meet the qualification requirements, your application will be placed in one of four categories: Platinum, Gold, Silver or Bronze, which is based upon your responses to the vacancy questions.
+Within these categories, applicants eligible for veteran's preference that have provided supporting documents will receive selection priority over non-veterans.
 The top rated applications will be reviewed for the quality of your experience, education and training relevant to the position.

 Your application will be rated on the extent and quality of your experience, education and training relevant to the position.
 The answers you select in the on-line process must be substantiated in your application package.
 If upon review, it is determined that your described work history, competencies, and/or supporting documents do not support your answer choices, your application may be updated or you may not be referred to the selecting official.
 Please ensure that your work history provides enough details to support your answers.
-If referred, all relevant documents including performance appraisals and awards submitted with your application package will be forwarded to the hiring official for review.
 The Automated Staffing Office is ultimately responsible for determining your final rating.